 - 2 1.5-mL microfuge tubes

 - Permanent marker

 - Disposable gloves

 - P-20 micropipette

 - P-200 micropipette

 - Tip box of disposable pipette tips

 - Pack of cell spreaders (will be shared among groups)

 - 42°C water bath with floating microfuge tube rack (will be shared among all groups)

-- Timer or clock (will be shared among groups)
+- Timer or clock (will be shared among all groups)

-- Colored tape (will be shared among groups)
+- Tape (will be shared among all groups)

 - 37°C incubator (will be shared among all groups)

 - Biohazard bag for materials that come into contact with E. coli cells (will be shared among groups)

-- Waste container (will be shared among groups)
+- Liquid waste collection container (will be shared among groups)

-- 1. Check your rack to make sure that you have the reagents listed. - Obtain a CC tube from the ice-filled container, placing it in a Styrofoam cup of ice.
+- 1. Check your rack to make sure that you have the reagents listed. - 2.
+Obtain a CC tube from the ice-filled container, placing it in a Styrofoam cup of ice.